File Reading

 The readFile

-function reads the contents of a file from the specified path, encodes the file content as a base64 string, and returns essential file metadata, including the file's MIME type and name.
+function reads the contents of a file from a specified path, encodes the file content as a base64 string, and returns essential metadata such as the file name and MIME type.
+This function is useful for preparing files before uploading them to storage or processing them within the Ductape system.

 await ductape.processor.storage.readFile(path: string): Promise<IFileReadResult>